 Reassemble the Fish Bowl

 All that remains is to reassemble the bowl, add the new water, and invite your fish back into their clean home.

 - Place the cleaned gravel in the bottom bowl, distributing it evenly over the bottom.

 - Arrange the decorations as desired.

 - Next, fill the bowl with the prepared water.
 Adjust the decorations if needed.

 - Net the fish out of their temporary container and return them to the clean fishbowl.

 - Use a paper towel to wipe away any water on the outside of the bowl.

 - Keep a couple of water jugs filled with treated water so you always have prepared water available for emergency water changes.

 - Use vinegar if your fishbowl has lime marks after cleaning.
 Lay the bowl on its side and place enough vinegar in the bowl to cover the stained area.
 Let it sit for 15 to 30 minutes, then scrub with a clean brush.

 - For stubborn algae stains on the fishbowl or decorations, clean with a 10 percent bleach solution.
-Make the solution by combining 9 parts water with 1 part bleach.
+Make the solution by combining nine parts of water with one part bleach.
 Soak the bowl and decorations in the bleach solution for 15 to 30 minutes, then rinse several times with cool water and allow the bowl to air dry.